joshbrew/OpenSourceCreatorResources/README.md

 Game design is one of the best ways to internalize coding logic and hierarchical programming.
 It's also a straightforward way to learn about performance and low level programming as the results are immediately obvious by what happens your screen.

 #### Godot Engine
 Great starting place, the most recent updates make it a very viable way to make performant 2D or 3D games rapidly with a growing community.
 You can alternate between 3 programming languages at will including a custom scripting engine.
-It's fun to use, has tons of tutorials, and a browser of free projects you can use to remix mechanics.
+It's fun to use and has tons of tutorials plus a browser of free projects you can use to remix mechanics.

 https://godotengine.org